-Compliance inspections - regulated persons
+47. Compliance inspections - regulated persons.

-- (1) At any time, the Commission may conduct an on-site or off-site inspection of the business, conduct, financial affairs, books, records and other documents of a regulated person for the purpose of - (a) determining if the person is complying with - (i) the Act; - (ii) the Financial Transactions Reporting Act; - (iii) the Anti-Terrorism Act; or - (iv) any other law administered by the Commission; or - (b) assisting in the administration of the securities legislation of another jurisdiction. - (2) The Commission may, by notice in writing, appoint another person to conduct the inspection under subsection (1). - (3) The Commission may, by notice in writing, require a person under inspection to produce information or documents, or a class of information or documents, that reasonably relates to the inspection, and the notice shall provide the person under inspection with a reasonable period of time for that production. - (4) After receiving a notice under subsection (3), a person must, within the period specified in the notice, provide to the Commission the information or document that is described in the notice and that is in the custody, possession or control of the person. - (5) Without limiting the generality of subsection (3), the material the Commission may order to be furnished under subsection (3) includes auditing information including, but not limited to, audit working papers, communications, and other information relating to the audit or review of financial statements; - (6) The Commission may enter, during normal business hours, the business premises of such person for the purpose of - (a) inspecting and copying information or documents stored in any form on such premises; and - (b) removing from the premises any information or documents. - (7) The Commission may require a person under inspection to give an explanation of or further particulars regarding any information or document provided, produced or obtained under this section.
+- (1) At any time, the Commission may conduct an on-site or off-site inspection of the business, conduct, financial affairs, books, records and other documents of a regulated person for the purpose of - (a) determining if the person is complying with any law administered by the Commission; or - (b) assisting in the administration of the securities legislation of another jurisdiction. - (2) The Commission may, by notice in writing, appoint another person to conduct the inspection under subsection (1). - (3) The Commission may, by notice in writing, require a person under inspection to produce information or documents, or a class of information or documents, that reasonably relates to the inspection, and the notice shall provide the person under inspection with a reasonable period of time for that production.

-- (8) If a person, acting on behalf of the Commission, enters premises under subsection (6) the person must present proof of his or her authority to do so. - (9) Any information or document removed under subsection (6) must be returned to the person from whom, or premises from which, it was taken as soon as practicable.
+- (4) After receiving a notice under subsection (3), a person must, within the period specified in the notice, provide to the Commission the information or document that is described in the notice and that is in the custody, possession or control of the person. - (5) The material the Commission may order to be furnished under subsection (3) includes auditing information including, audit working papers, communications, and other information relating to the audit or review of financial statements. - (6) The Commission may enter, during normal business hours, the business premises of such person for the purpose of - (a) inspecting and copying information or documents stored in any form on such premises; and - (b) removing from the premises any information or documents. - (7) The Commission may require a person under inspection to give an explanation of or further particulars regarding any information or document provided, produced or obtained under this section. - (8) If a person, acting on behalf of the Commission, enters premises under subsection (6) the person must present proof of his or her authority to do so. - (9) Any information or document removed under subsection (6) must be returned to the person from whom, or premises from which, it was taken as soon as practicable. - (10) After the conclusion of an inspection of a person under this section, a report shall be prepared setting out the findings of that inspection.

-Power to require review reports
+48. Power to require review reports.

-- (1) The Commission may require a regulated person to provide the Commission with a review report on such terms as may be specified in the notice, by the person's approved auditor, or by an accountant or other person with relevant professional skill, on, or on any aspect of, any matter about which the Commission has required or could require the regulated person to provide information under section 45. - (2) The review report referred to in subsection (1) shall be prepared at the expense of the regulated person. - (3) The person appointed by a regulated person to make the review report required under subsection (1) shall immediately give written notice to the Commission of any fact or matter of which that person becomes aware which indicates - (a) that any of the minimum criteria is not or has not been fulfilled, or may not be or may not have been fulfilled, in respect of the regulated person; and - (b) that the matters are likely to be of material significance for the exercise, in relation to such person, of the Commission's functions under this Act. - (4) The person appointed to make a review report required under this section must be a person approved by the Commission.
+- (1) The Commission may, by notice in writing, require a regulated person to provide the Commission with a review report, on any matter or aspect thereof, about which the Commission has required or could require the regulated person to provide information under section 47. - (2) The review report referred to in subsection (1), shall be prepared - (a) on such terms as may be specified in the notice; - (b) by the person's approved auditor, or by an accountant or other person with relevant professional skill; - (c) at the expense of the regulated person. - (3) The person appointed by a regulated person to make the review report required under subsection (1), shall immediately give written notice to the

+Commission of any fact or matter of which that person becomes aware which indicates -

+- (a) that any of the minimum criteria is not or has not been fulfilled, or may not be or may not have been fulfilled, in respect of the regulated person; and - (b) that the matters are likely to be of material significance for the exercise, in relation to such person, of the Commission's functions under this Act. - (4) The person appointed to make a review report required under this section must be a person approved by the Commission.

-Compliance inspection of other market participants
+49. Compliance inspection of other market participants.